hhsadiq/punch-interview/README.md

 Basically you have to write two solutions for this problem.
 One using callbacks and second using promises.

 ```
-  Use callbacks/promises to fetch the titles of these web addresses.
+  Use callbacks/promises to fetch the titles of web addresses given in query parameters.
 Parse them in HTML and return bACK HTML
   Basically you will be fetching home page of each web address, extracting the title tag and display it along with
   original address e.g
   URL: http://localhost:8888/fetch/the/titles?address=google.com&address=http://amazon.com&address=http://www.youtube.com